 Cees Koot concentrated on growing several varieties of unusual bulb species, among them Colchicum, Kaiserscrown, Ixia and Allium.
 Some 30 years ago, a flower bulb species called Crocus Sativus was then bought.
 Reading up about this variety made us realize we just found our gold.
 It kindled our interest and vision to expand our growing capacity.
 Currently, Crocus Sativus is our biggest seller.

-In 2005, father Cees Koot left the cultivation of Crocus Sativus entirely to his son, Jaap, and daughter-in-law Anna.
-The company name has since changed to: Bloembollenbedrijf J.C.Koot Bloembollenbedrijf J.C.Koot subsequently.
+In 2005 father Cees Koot left the cultivation of Crocus Sativus entirely to its son Jaap and daughter-in-law Anna.
+The company name has changed to Bloembollenbedrijf J.C.Koot Bloembollenbedrijf J.C.Koot subsequently.